-Waiting List Preferences for Designated Groups on the Housing Choice Voucher Waiting List The waiting list preferences are described below.
+Waiting List Preferences for Designated Groups on the Housing Choice Voucher Waiting List

+The waiting list preferences are described below.
 All preferences are verified.
 These preferences will not have the purpose or effect of delaying or otherwise denying admission to the program based on the race, color, ethnic origin, gender, gender identity, sexual orientation, religion, disability, or age of any member of an applicant family.
 Unless otherwise stated, waiting list preferences apply to the Santa Cruz County Housing Choice Voucher Waiting List.
 All preferences adopted by the Housing Authority are based on local housing needs and priorities as determined by the Housing Authority.
 With the exception of these waiting list preferences, all other applicants on the Housing Choice Voucher waiting lists will be assisted by lottery or random number sequence.

-1. Live/Work Residency Preference
+1. Live/Work Residency Preference:

-The Housing Authority has established a partial live/work residency preference, such that at least 75% of the families selected from the waiting list will either currently live or work in the jurisdiction of the waiting list.
+The Housing Authority has established a partial live/work residency preference, such that 75% of the families selected from the waiting list will be selected by sequence number utilizing a residency preference for applicants who either currently live or work in the jurisdiction of the waiting list, and 25% of the families selected from the waiting list will be selected by sequence number without regard to residency.
 The residency preference is applicable to the Santa Cruz County Housing Choice Voucher Waiting List (for households with a head of household, spouse or registered domestic partner that lives/works in Santa Cruz County) and the Hollister/San Juan Bautista Housing Choice Voucher Waiting List (for households with a head of household, spouse or registered domestic partner that lives/works in San Benito County.)
+It is not applicable to the Mainstream Voucher Program.
 The residency preference ensures that the majority of the Housing Choice Vouchers, which have been awarded to the Housing Authority by HUD to serve our jurisdiction, will be made available to those who live or work in the jurisdiction.